Statement of Investment Policy and Guidelines

 Funds classified as “segregate” by the Comptroller or the City Treasurer require that separate accounts be established related to all financial resources, investment and payment requirements.
 Generally, these segregate funds represent financial resources employed for specified governmental projects and are for restricted use.
 The Office is required and does maintain a cash and investment record of the segregated accounts and has monies available to pay obligations under segregate funds when due.
 Generally, debt service payments and investments are made through the trust accounts provided for these funds and coordinated by the Office.
 All other receipts and cash not allocated by law or contractual agreement and used to pay the City‘s general operating expenses are pooled for investment and classified as aggregate funds.
 The City Treasurer disburses these operating funds on a daily basis to cover warrants issued by the City Comptroller.
 The Corporate (General) fund is the aggregate major operating fund of the City.
 All general tax revenues and ordinary receipts are aggregated into this fund.
 Disbursements are based on spending plans of the City departments and include items such as employee payroll and health benefit costs and operating expenditures.

-5.3 Competitive Bidding: At least three competitive bids are solicited on most investment transactions made by the Office.
-Bids/quotes and markups or discounts need to be consistent with prevailing institutional trades at the time of each transaction and are to be compared to market quotations for the same type and maturity investment on the Bloomberg independent market quotation information service or a comparable service available in the Office.
-In certain exigent circumstances, the Office may solicit less than three competitive bids.
+5.3 Competitive Bidding: For investment transactions made by the Office, bids/quotes and markups or discounts need to be consistent with prevailing institutional trades at the time of each transaction and are to be compared to market quotations for the same type and maturity investment on the Bloomberg independent market quotation information service or a comparable service available in the Office.
+In certain exigent circumstances, the Office need not solicit competitive bids.
 The guiding principle with choosing any bid for any investment transaction made by the Office is the quality of the bid and the assurance that the bidder can complete the investment transaction.

 5.4 Sale of Securities: Section 2-32-580 of the Municipal Code provides that